btc-vision/transaction/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Apache-2.0 License](LICENSE).
 If you have any suggestions or contributions, please feel free to submit a pull request.